“Observation on the Kali Yuga” (SB 1.17.43-44)

 In Dvāpara-yuga the Supreme Personality of Godhead appears with a dark blue complexion, wearing yellow garments.
 The Lord’s transcendental body is marked in this incarnation with Śrīvatsa and other distinctive ornaments, and He manifests His personal weapons.
 My dear King, in Dvāpara-yuga men who desire to know the Supreme Personality of Godhead, who is the supreme enjoyer, worship Him in the mood of honouring a great king, following the prescriptions of both the Vedas and the tantras.
 Obeisances to You, O Supreme Lord Vāsudeva, and to your forms of Saṅkarṣaṇa, Pradyumna and Aniruddha.
 O Supreme Personality of Godhead, all obeisances unto you.
 O Lord Nārāyaṇa Ṛṣi, O creator of the universe, best of personalities, master of this cosmos and original form of the universe, O Supersoul of all created entities, all homage unto You.

-So this is the mode of worship in the Dvāpara Yuga.
+So this is the mode of worship in the Dvāpara-yuga.

 O King, in this way people in Dvāpara-yuga glorified the Lord of the universe.

-So it was pointed out here also that the different sages were worshipping the Lord in this way from the very beginning of the Dvāpara-yuga, even though Lord Krsna actually appeared at the end of the Dvāpara-yuga, but nonetheless this was the mode of worship in that period.
+So it was pointed out here also that the different sages were worshipping the Lord in this way from the very beginning of the Dvāpara-yuga, even though Lord Kṛṣṇa actually appeared at the end of the Dvāpara-yuga, but nonetheless this was the mode of worship in that period.
 So then the next thing is:

 In Kali-yuga also people worship the Supreme Personality of Godhead by following various regulations of the revealed scriptures.
 Now kindly hear of this from me.